SOTO - The School Of The Origins

 The Way of Nature

 This path examines the Wheel of Life and its 16 Intelligences grouped according to the Four Elements of Fire, Earth, Water, and Air.
 The Wheel is a cosmological lens that helps us frame and understand our experiences.
-The theoretical aspects of learning the Wheel of Life fundamentals is interwoven with practices during which we observe, listen, reflect and express ourselves, and our connection with nature, through creativity (in all its aspects: 2D, 3D, writing, dancing, playing music according to personal preference).
+The theoretical aspects of learning the Wheel of Life fundamentals is interwoven with practices during which we observe, listen, reflect and express ourselves, and our connection with nature, through creativity (in all its aspects: 2D, 3D, writing, dancing, playing music according to personal preference and to the characteristics of each program).

 The Way of Imagination